Planning a lesson about body part idiomatic phrases

 - Management makes regular checks to keep everyone on their TOES.

 If you want to add more, please do so.
-However, make sure to check the meaning and use of all idioms you introduce in class.
+First, however, make sure to check the meaning and use of all idioms you introduce in class.

 You must also be aware that there are differences in body part meanings in some English-speaking countries.
-The US may use FANNY when teaching body part idioms, but the UK and Australia will not.
+For example, the USA may use FANNY when teaching body part idioms, but the UK and Australia will not.